ab12gu/technical-notes/docs/index.md

 [blog.abgup.com](https://blog.abgup.com)

 Currently, the blog is being ported over from main portfolio webpage.
-The reason behind it is discussed in the README.
+The reason behind it is discussed in the [REAQDME](https://github.com/ab12gu/mkdocs-notes).
 But in essences, the original website didn't support nested folders that is essential for documentation.

 ## Categories